 83) Briefly explain to the congregation why you–the pastor or service leader–chose a specific song to sing this week.

 84) Once in awhile, remind people to think about what they’re singing.
 If you are singing a true hymn (i.e. one addressed directly to God in praise or prayer), remind folks they are singing to the Lord–who is present in the service.

-85) If it suits your numbers and the logistics, try having a service outside.
+85) If it suits your numbers and the logistics, try having a service outside once in awhile.